 What Are My Child Custody Options?

-It is a possibility for parents decide on joint legal custody, but not share joint physical custody.
+It is a possibility for parents to decide on joint legal custody, but not share joint physical custody.
 A child custody lawyer can assist in determining what type of custody arrangement is best for the child and you.

 Custody arrangements, or what is referred to as a Parenting Plan, determines where the child(ren) will physically live the majority of the time.
 A child custody lawyer can improve your chances of obtaining the custody arrangement you think is in the best interest of your child.
 The custodial parent provides the child with their daily needs.
-There are a number of physical custody options available, including sole physical custody, joint physical custody, and birdnesting.
+There are a number of physical custody options available, including sole physical custody, joint physical custody, and shared custody plan.

 Birdnesting is an idea that many child custody lawyers do not recommend unless the parties are amicable.
 This might be the most beneficial for young children as they would remain at one residence and the parents would rotate in and out of the home.
-However, it is the least common as it requires substantial cooperation between the divorcing parents and can be costly to maintain three residences
+However, it is the least common as it requires substantial cooperation between the divorcing parents and can be costly to maintain different residences.